 How much are Barbies worth?

-As you might expect, the most valuable Barbie dolls are the oldest ones – ones from the 1950s and 60s can fetch tens of thousands of pounds!
+As you might expect, the most valuable Barbie dolls are the oldest ones – ones from the 1950s and 60s can sell for tens of thousands of pounds!

 Got the eBay selling bug?
-Here's a list of 28 things you can make money from selling on eBay right now.
-Don't forget to swat up on the best techniques for selling on eBay before you begin.
+Here's a list of loads of things you can make money from selling online.